CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 10. November 25

-Because it has far fewer days than any other month, February is the least common birth month.
+Because it has far fewer days than any other month, February is the least common month for live births.
 In 2023, only 271,000 babies were born, according to the CDC.
-April, with only 30 dates, is often the second least common, followed by December; in 2023, April had 279,000 births while December had 297,000.
+April, with only 30 dates, is often the second-least common, followed by December.
+In 2023, April had 279,000 births, while December had 297,000.

 For the most part, you can simply take the inverse of all the reasons why August, July and October are such popular months to have a baby and apply them to the least popular months: There’s less canoodling going on in the heat and humidity of the summer, fertility and sperm quality may be lower and anyone intentionally conceiving with a mind toward having a baby in nine months probably isn’t thinking, “Wouldn’t it be nice to bring a new baby home in January?”